matrix-org/matrix-spec-proposals/specification/modules/cas_login.rst

 6. Having validated the ticket, the homeserver responds to the browser with a third HTTP redirect, back to the Matrix client application.
-A login token is passed as a query-parameter in the redirect.
+A login token is passed as a query parameter in the redirect.

 7. The Matrix client receives the login token and passes it to the |/login|_ API.